sebastianbrzustowicz/Wide-Gemini/README.md

 # Wide-Gemini

 Extension for Gemini extension.
 It is possible to adjust the width with a slider.
+Additionally, you can enable "Clean View" to hide extra page elements for a cleaner interface.

 ## Before